makomweb/curious-moon-exercise/learnings.md

 Execute a shell on the Postgres Docker Container:

-`docker exec -it my-postgres bash`
+`docker exec -it curious-moon-postgres bas`

 Use PSQL to run the SQL scripts: